A Normal Family

-A Normal Family (보통의 가족) is a 2023 South Korean drama film directed by Hur Jin-ho and written by Park Eun-kyo and Park Joon-seok, based on the 2009 novel The Dinner by Herman Koch.
+A Normal Family (보통의 가족) is a 2023 South Korean psychological thriller film directed by Hur Jin-ho and written by Park Eun-kyo and Park Joon-seok, based on the 2009 novel The Dinner by Herman Koch.
 It is the fourth film adaptation of the novel, following the 2013 Dutch film Het Diner, the 2014 Italian film I nostri ragazzi, and the 2017 American film The Dinner.
 The film stars Sul Kyung-gu, Jang Dong-gun, Kim Hee-ae, and Claudia Kim.
 It centres on two wealthy families who meet for dinner to discuss and decide how to handle a violent crime committed by their children.

 The film premiered at the 2023 Toronto International Film Festival on September 14, 2023, and was released in South Korea on October 9, 2024.

 Plot

-Jae-wan is a successful lawyer who is hired to defend a wealthy executive's son who intentionally killed a man and severely injured the man's daughter.
-Jae-wan's younger brother, Jae-gyu, is a principled paediatrician who prioritizes his patients' health over personal gain and profit.
-The brothers and their wives meet monthly and enjoy luxurious meals at high-end restaurants, but when they learn of a violent crime committed by their teenage children, it challenges their moral values and changes the tone of their usual dinner discussions.
-As the situation escalates, their seemingly close brotherly bond starts to fade.
+A road rage incident leaves a man dead after a sports car driver runs him over while attempting to escape an attack with a baseball bat.
+The victim's daughter is critically injured and undergoes surgery performed by the principled doctor Jae-gyu, while his older brother, the successful defense lawyer Jae-wan, represents the driver in court.
+Although the case provokes widespread public outrage, Jae-wan argues that his client panicked and momentarily lost control of the vehicle, seeking a conviction for manslaughter rather than murder.
+The brothers' contrasting moral outlooks are also reflected in their personal lives.
+Jae-gyu lives modestly with his wife, Yeon-kyung, their teenage son Si-ho, and their mother, who has dementia, while Jae-wan enjoys a more affluent life with his younger second wife, Ji-soo, their infant child, and his academically gifted daughter Hye-yoon from his first marriage.

+During a family dinner, long-standing tensions surface as the brothers disagree over placing their mother in a nursing home and over Jae-wan's request that Jae-gyu persuade the victim's family to reach a settlement with his client.
+While the adults dine, Hye-yoon and Si-ho attend a party.
+Feeling isolated, Si-ho becomes intoxicated, and on their way home the two teenagers viciously assault a homeless man, leaving him critically injured.
+The attack is captured on CCTV and broadcast on television.
+Yeon-kyung notices blood on Si-ho's clothes and realizes that the attackers shown in the footage are her son and Hye-yoon, quietly washing the evidence in panic.
+Around the same time, Hye-yoon indirectly confesses the incident to Jae-wan by claiming it happened to someone she knows, leading him to recognize that his daughter was involved.